Copy link to article

 To address the black-box nature of GenAI, explainability tools are crucial.
 For traditional data science use cases, you can use SHAP values to explain model output.
 Unfortunately similar techniques don't exist yet in the industry to help explain why the LLM is producing certain outputs.
 What you could build instead are processing flows (i.e. architectures and prompt sequences) with break-points at each step, where you can examine the output from the LLM and even ask the model to provide reasoning for each decision.
 By demystifying the decision-making process, businesses will be able to build trust and reliability in their GenAI agents or applications; especially in industries like finance or the medical sector.

-C) Enterprise guardrail
+C) Enterprise GenAI guardrail

-An enterprise guardrail serves as a company-owned post-processing service to assess and mitigate risks associated with GenAI outputs.
+An enterprise GenAI guardrail serves as a company owned post-processing service to assess and mitigate risks associated with GenAI outputs.
 This tool (usually built on your enterprise cloud) could check for biases and industry-specific issues, ensuring compliance with company standards.
 Additionally, it could run offline tests to monitor changes in the underlying LLM, such as detecting output drift by analysing the consistency of responses to a standard set of prompts over time.

 Implementing such a framework empowers enterprises to not only leverage GenAI effectively but also ensure that the technology aligns with their strategic objectives and ethical standards.
 This holistic approach is key to navigating the complexities of GenAI and achieving sustainable business value.